What is Plantar Fasciitis

 Best Shoes and Sandals for Plantar Fasciitis

 The best shoes and sandals for heel pain will either have built in arch support or have enough room to fit a custom orthotic.
-The best option for Plantars Fasciitis is usually a custom molded orthotic and a supportive shoe.
+The best option for Plantar Fasciitis is usually a custom molded orthotic and a supportive shoe.
 Many athletic shoes from Brooks and New Balance are very supportive and have removable insoles to accommodate custom orthotics.
 Many sandals come with built in orthotic footbeds.
-Plantar Fasciitis sandals from Vionic (formerly Orthaheel), Naot and Aetrex all have built in orthotic footbeds that help relieve the pain associated with Plantar Fasciitis.
+Plantar Fasciitis sandals from Sovella and Aetrex all have built in orthotic footbeds that help relieve the pain associated with Plantar Fasciitis.

 Dansko makes great work shoes for plantar fasciitis.
 Most of Dansko’s clogs have great support and are widely used by professionals who are on their feet all day such as teachers, nurses, chefs and doctors.
 The stiff soles on Dansko shoes are great for plantar fasciits heel pain.

 Where to buy arch supports and shoes for plantar fasciitis

 At Lucky Feet Shoes, we carry a wide variety of arch supports and shoes for plantar fasciitis online and in Southern California.
 We fit customers with arch supports and shoes for plantar fasciitis in Orange County, Inland Empire, Riverside, Temecula and Los Angeles County.
 Our stores in Rancho Cucamonga, Riverside, San Dimas, Anaheim Hills, Temecula, Redlands, Palm Desert and Long Beach.
 We invite you to stop by for a free foot analysis and try our arch supports and shoes for plantar fasciitis.
 In addition, we have a large selection of comfort shoes, wide shoes, walking shoes, running shoes, arch supports, and custom orthotics!